lsonnino/gameOfLife/README.md

 ![The Game of Life](https://github.com/lsonnino/gameOfLife/blob/master/icon/Game%20of%20Life%20-%20256x256.png "The Game of Life")

+Please, note that even if it should work on every OS, the program has only been tested on macOS High Sierra 10.13.6.

 ## Conway's Game of Life
-The Game of Life is a simulations of the "life" of cells which follows three simple rules
+The Game of Life is a simulations of the "life" of cells which follows three simple rules:

 * An alive cell surrounded by two or three alive cells survive
 * A dead cell surrounded by three alive cells comes back to lives